Darnell Carter

-Darnell Jarod Carter (born November 27, 1987) is an arena football linebacker who is currently a free agent.
+Darnell Jarod Carter (born November 27, 1987) is an American former football linebacker.

 Early life

 Carter attended Dwight Morrow High School in Englewood, New Jersey where he participated in both football and basketball.
 As member of the football team, Carter played both tight end and linebacker.

 Carter committed to the University of Virginia on September 12, 2005.
 Carter was not heavily recruited, receiving FBS scholarships from Illinois and Virginia, as well as one FCS scholarship from Delaware.

 College career

 Carter attended the University of Virginia, where he played as a member of the football team from 2006-2007, and 2009-2010.
 Carter missed the 2008 season when he was academically suspended.

 Professional career

 Pre-draft

-Prior to the 2011 NFL Draft, Carter was projected to be undrafted by NFLDraftScout.com.
+Prior to the 2011 NFL draft, Carter was projected to be undrafted by NFLDraftScout.com.
 He was rated as the 114th-best inside linebacker in the draft.
 He was not invited to the NFL Scouting Combine, he posted the following numbers during his Virginia pro-day workouts: